Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: A non-parametric estimator of the Sobol indices of order 1

 \subsection{Numerical tests on toy models}

-We start with considering toy models based on the Ishigami function, namely:
+We start with considering toy models based on the Ishigami function, often chosen as benchmark:

-where $X_i$ are independent uniform random variables in $[-\pi, \pi]$ (see e.g. \cite{ishigamihomma,saltellilivre2000}).\\
+where $X_{i}$ are independent uniform random variables in $[-\pi , \pi ]$ (see e.g. \cite{ishigamihomma,saltellilivre2000}).

-\textit{Case 1}: first, we consider this model with $(X_1, X_2, X_3)$ as input parameters and compute the associated Sobol indices.
+\textit{Case 1 -- Ishigami model}: first, we consider this model with $(X_{1}, X_{2}, X_{3})$ as input parameters and compute the associated Sobol indices.
 For the Ishigami function, all the Sobol sensitivity indices are known.

-\textit{Case 2}: following Marrel et al. \cite{marrelioossdaveigaribatet}, we consider the case where $(X_1,X_2)$ are the input parameters and $X_3$ a nuisance random parameter.
-The Sobol indices relative to $X_1$ and $X_2$ have the same values as in the first case.\\ \textit{Case 3}: we also compared the estimators considering a function with a more oscillatory behavior: for this purpose, we used a modified version $g$ of the Ishigami function, defined as $g(X_1, X_2, X_3)=f(11\ X_1, X_2, X_3)$.
-As for Case 2, we consider $X_3$ again as a nuisance parameter.
-The Sobol indices for $X_1$ and $X_2$ are the same as in Case 1.\\
+\textit{Case 2 -- stochastic Ishigami model}: following Marrel et al. \cite{marrelioossdaveigaribatet}, we consider the case where $(X_{1},X_{2})$ are the input parameters and $X_{3}$ a nuisance random parameter.
+The Sobol indices relative to $X_{1}$ and $X_{2}$ have the same values as in the first case.